 In the wholesale segment, shoes are marketed through more than 10,000 footwear, department and specialty stores, primarily in the United States and Canada.
 Licensing revenues are also included in the Company's wholesale segment.
-The Company has licensing agreements with third parties who sell its branded apparel, accessories and specialty footwear in the United States, as well as its footwear in Mexico and certain markets overseas.
-In 2013, 2012 and 2011, there was no single customer with sales above 10% of the Company's total sales.
+As of December 31, 2012, the Company had licensing agreements with third parties who sell its branded apparel, accessories and specialty footwear in the United States, as well as its footwear in Mexico and certain markets overseas.
+In 2012 and 2011, there was no single customer with sales above 10% of the Company's total sales.
+In 2010, sales to the Company's largest customer were 12% of total sales.

-In the retail segment, the Company operated 17 Company-owned stores in principal cities and an internet business in the United States as of December 31, 2013.
+In the retail segment, the Company operated 23 Company-owned stores in principal cities in the United States and an Internet business as of December 31, 2012.
 Sales in retail outlets are made directly to the consumer by Company employees.
-In addition to the sale of the Company's brands of footwear in these retail outlets, other branded footwear and accessories are also sold.
+In addition to the sale of the Company's brands of footwear in these retail outlets, other branded footwear and accessories are also sold in order to provide the consumer with as complete a selection as practically possible.

 The accounting policies of the segments are the same as those described in the Summary of Significant Accounting Policies.
-Summarized segment data for the years ended December 31, 2013, 2012 and 2011 was as follows:
+Summarized segment data for the years ended December 31, 2012, 2011 and 2010 was as follows: